GeoKrom/Computer-Graphics-and-Interactive-Systems-course/README.md

 # Computer-Graphics-with-Unity3D
-Semester project for course CSE/MYY702 - Computer Graphics and Interactive Systems
+Second semester project for course CSE/MYY702 - Computer Graphics and Interactive Systems, Department of Computer Science and Engineering

 # Unity Project
 This project is based on [Unity3D](https://unity.com/) with a simple scene of a cube.